haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 1. Read block k.
 2. Write block k. <br />

-These are very inconvenient operations, especially on large systems used by many applications and multiple users.
+These are very inconvenient operations, especially on large systems used by multiple applications and users.
 A few questions that arise:
 1. How do you find information?
 2. How do you keep one user from reading another user’s data?
 3. How do you know which blocks are free?
 [1] <br />